lynmuldrow/custom-curriculum-repo/02-intro-to-oo/README.md

 Objects send messages via dot notation.
 Using dot notation, we ask objects to perform a task by invoking a method on the object we call.
 The object is then the receiver, the method is the message.

-In plain English, here's a object being invoked:
+In plain English, here's an object being invoked:

 ```rb
 class Person